-- Ambient: Younger audiences, often under 30 years old.
+- Ambient music: Younger audiences, often under 30 years old.

-- Children: Perfectly suited for children, but also adult females (parents).
+- Music for children: Perfectly suited for children, but also parents.

-- Classical: Ideal for older audiences, or quirky hipster crowds.
+- Classical music: Ideal for older audiences, or quirky hipster crowds.

-- Country: Male-dominated audience in their early-to-mid adult years.
+- Country music: Male-dominated audience in their early-to-mid adult years.

 - Drum & Bass/Jungle: Teen to young adult males.

 - EDM/Electronic/House: Teen to young adults.
 Both male and female audiences are represented.

 - Experimental music: Generally male, but a very obscure group.

 - Folk music: Thirties up to fifties and cover both men and women.

 - Grime music: Predominantly males from England, but, some crossover into North America.